-I have been with Wellington Homes of Wisconsin L.L.C. for 9 years and running.
+I have been with Wellington Place at Hartford since 2000 with my first position as a caregiver on the floor.
+Later I became Administrative Assistant, then Regional Director, and finally Administrator in 2005.
 I have dedicated my career to the elderly community of Hartford area since I was 17 years old.
 The heart and soul of my passion is to ensure people have the top quality of life throughout their golden years.
-I began my career journey by working the floor as a C.N.A.
+I began my career journey by working the floor as a CNA.
 I advanced in this field of work by obtaining positions such as Administrator Assistant and Regional Director.
 Today, I am the Administrator of Wellington Place of Hartford.
-I have been the Administrator for 4 years and running.
-I am currently enrolled in Moraine Park Technical College to pursue Business Management.

 Our RAs come from all walks of life and can work either full or part time, with night and weekend shifts also available.
 And because a college degree isn't required, it's the perfect job for those starting out in healthcare, those who want a flexible part-time job, or those who just like to help others.

 RAs often say the thing they like best about their job is that they get to help people and make someone's day better.
 As an extra bonus, because the job of an RA is personal service and caring for our residents, RAs and residents often become friends and experience very satisfying personal relationships.
 Come join our team, earn some money, and help others at the same time!